On Air Now

 Alice Sara Ott was born in 1988 in Munich, Germany, to a German father and Japanese mother.

-- The young girl decided she wanted to become a pianist after being taken to a concert when she was three years old.
+The young girl decided she wanted to become a pianist after being taken to a concert when she was three years old.
 She started piano lessons the following year, and studied at the Salzburg Mozarteum from the age of 12.

-- Ott has won awards at a number of piano competitions, including first prize at the 2004 Pianello Val Tidone Competition.
+Ott has won awards at a number of piano competitions, including first prize at the 2004 Pianello Val Tidone Competition.

-- She has worked with the world’s leading conductors, including Lorin Maazel, Neeme Järvi, Sakari Oramo, Osmo Vänskä, Vasily Petrenko and Myung-Whun Chung.
+She has worked with the world’s leading conductors, including Lorin Maazel, Neeme Järvi, Sakari Oramo, Osmo Vänskä, Vasily Petrenko and Myung-Whun Chung.

-- The Guardian, commenting on a performance with the London Symphony Orchestra, said that Ott “gave the kind of gawp-inducing bravura performance of which legends are made.”
+The Guardian, commenting on a performance with the London Symphony Orchestra, said that Ott “gave the kind of gawp-inducing bravura performance of which legends are made.”

-- Recording exclusively for Deutsche Grammophon since 2008, Ott has released albums of works by Beethoven, Liszt and Mussorgsky, among others.
+Recording exclusively for Deutsche Grammophon since 2008, Ott has released albums of works by Beethoven, Liszt and Mussorgsky, among others.

-- Her debut concerto album – works by Tchaikovsky and Liszt with Münchner Philharmoniker and Thomas Hengelbrock – was named Editor’s Choice in both the International Piano and Classic FM Magazine.
+Her debut concerto album – works by Tchaikovsky and Liszt with Münchner Philharmoniker and Thomas Hengelbrock – was named Editor’s Choice in both the International Piano and Classic FM Magazine.

-- Her CD The Chopin Project, a collaboration with Icelandic composer Ólafur Arnalds, reached No.1 in the Official UK Classical Chart and the iTunes chart in 25 other countries.
+Her album The Chopin Project, a collaboration with Icelandic composer Ólafur Arnalds, reached No.1 in the Official UK Classical Chart and the iTunes chart in 25 other countries.
 They took the project on a European tour in September 2015, including performances in Copenhagen, Hamburg, Moscow, St. Petersburg, Frankurt, Paris and London.